adamrmelnyk/oxide_boy/README.md

   * Render tiles
   * Render sprites
   * Add a library to display everything
-* Add the cartrige to the device
-  * Currently we stop at the anti-piracy step when the boot rom checks to see if the nintendo logo in the cartrige is correct.
 * Sound
   * Step function needs to be implemented
 * I/O